venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/developer_guides/tmu_guide.md

 - **SINCOS** - The TMU source file supports API **ti_tmu_sincos** which takes in three inputs, the input value is radiant form, address of a variable that stores result of sin operation and address of a variable that will store result of cos operation.
 This function will first convert the input value from radians to per unit by multiplying with 1/2PI.
 This value is written into sin's first operand1 register(0x60040) and then cos's second operand1 register(0x60080), so the sin result will get generated in R0 result register and cos result will get generated in R1 result register.
 A delay of 4 NOP's is added to ensure the computation is complete before result is read, post this the value present in R0 result register is assigned to sin result variable and the value present in the R1 result register is assigned to cos result variable.
 User's can make a direct call to this API in their application code to initiate a SINCOS back-to-back operation using TMU.
 To generate the result in other result registers, user's can add API calls in the TMU source file that takes in the input value and does the write to another sin or cos Operand 1 register which will generate the result to a different result register supported by TMU.

+## See Also

-See also the TMU examples code and documentation for more information on how TMU can be used
+See also the TMU examples code and documentation for more information on how TMU can be used.

+- \ref TMU_LIBRARY
+- \ref DRV_TMU_MODULE